Sheep’s Head Way – 6 Days

-- Day 1 / Arrive at Cork Airport and take public transport to Bantry
+- Day 1 / Arrive at Dublin or Cork Airport and take public transport to Bantry

 - Day 2 / Bantry to Glanlough

-- On the first day of your tour you will walk from Bantry to Glanlough overlooking Bantry Bay and Whiddy island.
-On today’s trail you will walk along a beautiful ridge before making your way down into Glanlough.
-Distance; 16km, Ascent; 280 m/1148 ft, Approximate walking time; 4.5 hours
+On the first day of your tour, you will walk from Bantry to Glanlough overlooking Bantry Bay and Whiddy Island.
+On today’s walking trail, you will walk along a beautiful ridge before making your way down into Glanlough.

 - Day 3 / Glanlough to Kilcrohane

-- Today’s walk gives you the option of following Gortnakilly ridge up onto Seefin Mountain, the highest point of the peninsula at 345m, or you can take the lower path which also finishes in Kilcrohane village.
-Distance; 13km, Ascent; 385m, Approximate walking time; 4 hours
+Today’s self-guided walk gives you the option to follow Gortnakilly ridge up onto Seefin Mountain, the highest point of the peninsula at 345 m.
+Alternatively, you can take the lower path which also finishes in Kilcrohane village.

 - Day 4 / Kilcrohane to Durrus

-- Durrus, the largest village on the peninsula, is today’s destination and the trail takes you there along undisturbed paths and winding roads.
-Passing through this area you will see evidence of the extensive activity from pre Christian times, in the form of standing stones, wells and burial grounds’.
-Distance; 17km, Ascent; 280m, Approximate walking time; 5.5 hours
+Durrus, the largest village on the peninsula, is today’s destination.
+The walking trail takes you along undisturbed paths and winding roads where you will see evidence of the extensive activity from pre-Christian times, in the form of standing stones, wells and burial grounds.

 - Day 5 / Durrus to Bantry